filipe-valadares/Legacy-Steel-Sorcery-Interactive-Map/README.md

 Follow these steps to set up the interactive map for your own project:

 1. **Download or Clone the Repository**
-   Get the code from this repository (you can click “Use this template” if available, or clone it directly).
+   Get the code from this repository (you can clone it directly).
 All the necessary files are included: HTML, CSS, JavaScript, and a sample `maps/` data folder.

 2. **Prepare Your Map Images**
    Replace or add your own map images.
 In the `maps/` directory, create a subfolder for each distinct map or region you want to include.
 For example, if you want to have a map called “City Map”, create `maps/City Map/`.
 Inside that, create a subfolder called `floors` and put your image files there.
 Each “floor” (or layer) is simply an image (JPEG/PNG) of that map.
 If your map only has one layer, you can still use the `floors` folder with one image (e.g. `Main Floor.jpg` or any name you choose).